-Putin confirms 755 US diplomatic staff must leave - BBC News
+Putin orders 755 US staff to be cut

-Putin confirms 755 US diplomatic staff must leave
+Russia's Putin orders 755 US diplomatic staff to be cut

-Russian President Vladimir Putin has confirmed that 755 staff must leave US diplomatic missions, in retaliation to new US sanctions against Russia.
+Russian President Vladimir Putin has announced that 755 staff must leave US diplomatic missions, in retaliation for new US sanctions against Moscow.

+The decision to cut staff was made on Friday, but Mr Putin has now confirmed the number who must go by 1 September.

-Russia said last week that the staffing levels must be brought to 455 by September, the same number of Russian diplomats in Washington.
+It brings staff levels to 455, the same as Russia's complement in Washington.

+"We are assessing the impact of such a limitation and how we will respond to it," a state department official said.

+It is not known exactly how many US citizens are employed in the diplomatic missions currently.
+However, a State Department Inspector General's report in 2013 said more than 900 staff members were "local hires", with only 301 "direct-hire" staff, meaning it seems likely a far lower number than 755 will be actually forced to leave Russia.
-However, Mr Putin struck a conciliatory note, saying although he could impose more measures, he did not want to.

-But he also said he could not see a change in relations "anytime soon".
+Mr Putin did strike a conciliatory note, saying he did not want to impose more measures, but also said he could not see ties changing "anytime soon".

 Mr Putin told Russian television: "More than 1,000 people were working and are still working" at the US embassy and consulates, and that "755 people must stop their activities in Russia".